augustin-barillec/google-pandas-load/docs/source/index.rst

 - Transfer data seamlessly from and to various locations.
 - Launch several load jobs simultaneously.
 - Massive parallelization of the cloud steps with BigQuery.
-- Monitor query costs and step durations of load jobs.

 Limitation
 -----------